NHSDigital/gp-connect-access-record-fhir/infra/README.md

 ```
 $ make docker-build
 ```
-This will build PrismMock receiver docker
+This will build PrismMockProvider docker
 ```
 $ make docker-deploy
 ```
-This will deploy PrismMock receiver docker image to ECR repo from your local machine.
+This will deploy PrismMock provider docker image to ECR repo from your local machine.
-This step is also integrated with azure pipeline; with each new build, mock receiver will be tagged with build number and pushed on ECR
+This step is also integrated with azure pipeline; with each new build, mock provider will be tagged with build number and pushed on ECR

 ## Implementation
 This folder contains all the configuration related to the networking and infrastructure.
 You probably don't need to either change